SIGPLAN/SIGPLAN.github.io/Resources/Policies/Republication.md

     paper is simultaneously submitted to a conference and a journal, the author must bring this fact to the attention of both the editor and program chair.
--   **Simultaneous Submissions.** If two or more papers are substantially the same, then they may not be simultaneously submitted to more than one conference or workshop.
+-   **Simultaneous Submissions.** If two or more papers are substantially the same, then they may not be simultaneously submitted to more than one journal, conference, or workshop.
+Papers that have received a major or minor revision decision, or similar, are considered to be still under submission unless they have been withdrawn by the authors.
 Authors should bring simultaneously submitted related papers to the attention of all relevant program chairs.
 If the program chairs deem the related papers to be simultaneous duplicate submissions, the authors should